-- In a bowl of a food processor fitted with a metal blade, pulse one-third of the confectioner's sugar with the almond flour, and the dried strawberry powder and organic beet powder until a fine powder is formed.
-Transfer mixture to a mixing bowl and mix in the remaining confectioners sugar.
+- In a bowl of a food processor fitted with a metal blade, pulse the confectioner's sugar with the almond flour, and the dried strawberry powder and organic beet powder until a fine powder is formed.
+Transfer mixture to a mixing bowl.
 Using a drum sieve, sift mixture three times into a large bowl.
 Set aside.

 - To make the meringue: In a bowl of a stand mixer fitted with a whisk attachment, whip whites and cream of tartar on medium speed until foamy.
 Gradually add granuated sugar.
 Once all the sugar is incorporated and the mixture is thick, scrap down the sides of the bowl, add food coloring and the vanilla extract extract and increase the speed to high, whipping until stiff, firm, glossy peaks form for atleast 10 minutes.

 - To complete the macaronnage step: Sift the almond flour mixture, one-third at a time, over the egg white mixture, and fold using a large spatula until the mixture is smooth and shiny.
 Once all the almond flour mixture is incorporated check for the correct consistency, the batter should be firm, have a glossy shine and drip smoothly from the spatula.
 Make sure that the entire almond mixture is incorporated.
 This step is very important.